Prerequisite Setup

 $v->extendDependent('contains', function ($attribute, $value, $parameters, $validator) {

-// So this custom rule validates that the attribute value contains the value of the other given attribute
+// This custom rule asserts the attribute's value contains the value of another attribute.

 });